Canada–Mongolia relations

-Canada–Mongolia relations are foreign relations between Canada and Mongolia.
-Both countries established diplomatic relations on November 30, 1973.
+Canada and Mongolia countries established diplomatic relations on November 30, 1973.
 Canada has been represented in Mongolia through an embassy since 2008.
-Mongolia has an embassy in Ottawa, and in 2002 opened an Honorary Consulate in Toronto.
+Mongolia has an embassy in Ottawa, and Honorary Consulates in major cities including Toronto and Calgary.

 Though Canada and Mongolia established diplomatic ties in 1973, ad hoc linkages and minor activities occurred between the two countries mainly through the Canada-Mongolia Society, which disbanded in 1980.
 When Mongolia formed a democratic government in 1991 after the collapse of the Soviet Union, Canada began to support Mongolia with donor activities through the International Development Research Centre, Canadian International Development Agency and several non-governmental organizations.

+Canada boasts as the second largest investor in Mongolia, including the giant Oyu Tolgoi copper-gold mine by Rio Tinto.

 Timeline

 The following events occurred as diplomatic relations were established and ties strengthened: